lbuk/brownfieldgrids/README.md

 ??brownfieldgrids
 ```

-Create a Mile x Mile OSM grid of brownfield land in Kensington and the borough outline.
+Create a Mile x Mile OSM grid of brownfield land in Silvertown and the borough outline.
 It also prints the borough in the command line.
-It may take some time to create the maps.
 ```
 brownfieldgrids::brownfieldgrid_osm_borough("Silvertown, London")
 ```

-Interactive Mile x Mile grid map the OSM brownfields in Kensington.
+Interactive Mile x Mile grid map the OSM brownfields in Silvertown.
 ```
 brownfieldgrids::brownfieldgrid_osm_satellite("Silvertown, London")
 ```